aceinnolab/Inkycal/README.md

 ## Updating
 If you were using a previous version and want to update, do the following:

-* Save your personal details from the main script, located in `/home/pi/E-Paper-Master/Calendar/settings.py` in a different location.
+* Save your personal details from the settings file, located in `/home/pi/E-Paper-Master/Calendar/settings.py` in a different location.
 For example you can copy the settings.py file which contains your configuration information and settings to the home directory.
 * Remove the E-Paper-Master folder from the home directory with `sudo rm -r /home/pi/E-Paper-Master/`

 * Re-run the (updated) installer and after the install has finshed, copy the contents of the settings.py file to the new settings.py file, located in /home/pi/E-Paper-Master/Calendar/.

 ## Don't forget to check out the Wiki.
-It contains all the information to customising, understanding and setting up the script.
+It contains all the information to understanding and customising the script.

+P.S: Don't forget to star and watch the repo.
+For those who have done so already, thank you very much!

 ### Contact
 * email: aceisace63@yahoo.com
+* website: aceinnolab.com (coming soon)